EECS150/asic-labs-sp24/lab3/README.md

 ## What is Synthesis?

-Synthesis is the transformation of register transfer level code (typically Verilog or VHDL) into a gate-level netlist.
+Synthesis is the transformation of RTL, typically Verilog or VHDL, into a gate-level netlist.
 A synthesized gate-level Verilog netlist only contains cells!
 These cells are from the PDK which provides for each cell: a transistor-level schematic with transistor sizes provided, a physical layout containing information necessary for fabrication, timing libraries providing performance specifications, etc.

 Cadence *Genus* is the tool used to perform synthesis in this class.
 The first step in this process is the compilation and elaboration of RTL [1].
 From [IEEE Std 1800-2017](https://ieeexplore.ieee.org/document/8299595), **compilation** is the process of reading RTL and analyzing it for syntax and semantic errors.
 **Elaboration** is the subsequent process of expanding instantiations and hierarchies, parsing parameter values, and establishing netlist connectivity.
 Elaboration in *Genus* returns a generic netlist formed from generic gates.
-**Generic** in this context means that the design is represented structurally in terms of gates such as `CDN_flop` and `CDN_mux2` and that these gates have no physical correlation to the gates provided in the standard cell library associated with a technology.
+"Generic" in this context means that the design is represented structurally in terms of gates such as `CDN_flop` and `CDN_mux2` and that these gates have no physical correlation to the gates provided in the standard cell library associated with a technology.

 ### Introduction to Static Timing Analysis